Skip to Main Content

 If a voter sends to the LBE for the county where they lived in Maryland a signed letter that they have moved, election officials cancel the voter’s registration in Maryland.

-Most of time, we learn from other sources that a voter has moved.
+Most of the time, we learn from other sources that a voter has moved.
 For example, the United States Postal Service returns a voter’s sample ballot and provides the voter’s new address.
 When election officials receive this information, they send a letter asking the voter to confirm where they live.
 The letter is sent by forwardable mail and includes a return card for the voter to use to tell us their new address.
-This is the called “confirmation mail” process and is required by federal law.
+This is called “confirmation mail” process and is required by federal law.

 If the voter returns the card and confirms that they have moved to another state, election officials cancel the voter’s registration.
 If the voter doesn’t respond to the mailing within 2 weeks, the voter becomes an “inactive voter.”
 If the “inactive voter” doesn’t vote or try to vote in the next two election cycles (four years), the voter’s registration will be cancelled.
 Again, this process is required by federal law.